kva-devops/install-portainer-in-swarm/README.md

 Step 0.
 Pre-installation.
 You need ready Docker Swarm, master and worker hosts.
-You can download this repo and execute file install_portainer.sh Check before start script:  chmod u+x install_portainer.sh
+You can download this repo and execute file install_portainer.sh Check before start script:  chmod u+x install_portainer.sh or do this -->

 Step 1.
 Create portainer volume: